ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 **Note:** Remember that you need the appropriate hut in your inventory to be able to see the schematics in the build tool.

-[1.19]
+{% version "1.19.2" after=true %}
 The naming for the buildings is not strict anymore.
 The only things that are important are that they are named consistently, that their names end with the hut level, and that you do not use capital letters in the hut names.
 Alternate designs can just have a different name than the primary one.
 E.g. if you named the level 1 builder's hut "builder1", an alternative version could be called "altbuilder1" or "builderalt1" or even something completely different ("constructionworker1").

 Once ready, you need to make a [style pack](#style-packs) out of them.
-The schematics are visible in the build tool without the hut block, but you can't view them in survival mode (their button is greyed out, with an error message that you need to have the hut block)
+The schematics are visible in the build tool without the hut block, but you can't view them in survival mode (their button is greyed out, with an error message that you need to have the hut block).
+{% endversion %}

 ## [1.18] Custom Hut Filenames